cnnrznn/cnnrznn.github.io/_posts/2019-07-06-planning-boston-to-minneapolis.md

 ===============
 Although the purpose of this journey is to see the country, I don't have unlimited time.
 I want to enjoy the biking, but I also want to get there as soon as possible to see my friends :)
-Therefore, I am using Strava to make create the backbone or 'highway' of the route.
+Therefore, I am using Strava to determine the backbone or 'highway' of the route.
 Once I have that, I can tweak it to take me to grocery stores, campsites, food and water stops, and warm showers destinations.

 Major legs of the trip are: